CristopherArtGo/CristopherArtGo/README.md

 - 🌱 Exploring more technical roles like web development and data science.

+- 💻 Currently working as a Backend Web Developer.

 - 📖 In my free time, I'm studying and learning open sourced technologies.

 - 📬 How to reach me: <a href="https://www.linkedin.com/in/cristopher-art-go-842835196/"><img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/></a>